vg126/canvas_componento/README.md

 Purpose
 - House Poe Canvas apps as canonical sources.
 Documentation of canvas stored in the repo as Poe Canvas Docs August 29th.md. link for documentation: https://creator.poe.com/docs/
 - Extract features, components, and code snippets into `components/` with brief explanations of what they are and what they do.
+- When files look similar in functionality, and are mostly very much identical, figure out the difference between the two or whatever number it is.
+Potential such files have been grouped in subfolders but not all subfolders follow that rule.
+We will only move sequentially so this is a stage that will be executed after components are extracted/not considered unique or good enough for extraction.

 Critical rule
 - Do not edit the app HTML files.
 Treat them as source-of-truth artifacts only.
 Keeping HTML untouched avoids needless merge conflicts.
 All refactoring and explanations belong in `components/` and related docs.